skilld-labs/kaizer/scripts/theme-generator/README.md

 - `.src.css` and it's compiled version `.css`
 - `.src.js` and it's compiled version `.js`.
 By the way in these js files we initially have code wrapped in Drupal's behavior.
 Drupal's `settings` and `context` are also available and it works in storybook.
 - `.stories.js` - for storybook needs.
 Initially such files contains everything you will need to build any component.
-If you don't want want to support storybook on your project - you can just ignore this file.
+If you don't want to support storybook on your project - you can just ignore this file.
 - `.html.twig` - twig of component.
 By the way `attributes` variable is always available in any component by default in Storybook.
 Other fields and settings you can declare in `.yml` file or describe them in `.stories.js`
 - `.yml` - configuration of component.
 [Read more](https://www.npmjs.com/package/@skilld/kaizer-component-generator) about how to write `yml` files and also explanation of every file inside component.

+Also here is the [link](https://www.npmjs.com/package/@skilld/kaizer-component-generator) to our [ECOSYSTEM_NAME] component generator where you can find more information about every file in component.

 ### Principle of building components

-After generation of your new theme - you also will have multiple pre-installed components, so it will simplify process of learning for you.

 If you are not too much familiar with Drupal or just don't know what your current component will be in Drupal - just put your component in `templates/components/storybook` folder.
 And later when back-end developer will start